TU-Berlin-SNET/JCPABE/README.md

 #### Notes

-JCPABE is an ABE implementation based on the paper from [Bethencourt (2007)](http://acsc.cs.utexas.edu/cpabe/).
+JCPABE is a Java implementation of the Attribute-based encryption scheme found in the paper from [Bethencourt (2007)](http://acsc.cs.utexas.edu/cpabe/).
 It started out as a fork of https://github.com/junwei-wang/cpabe but has since been mostly rewritten.

 It supports numerical attributes and an experimental form of area attributes.